PipedreamHQ/pipedream/docs/docs/data-stores/README.md

 ### Using with Data Stores in Code Steps

-[Refer to our Node.js Data Store documentation](/code/nodejs/using-data-stores/) to learn how to use props to define Data Stores in custom code steps in your workflows.
+Refer to the [Node.js](/code/nodejs/using-data-stores/) and [Python](/code/python/using-data-stores/) Data Store documentation to learn how to use Data Stores in code steps in your workflows.

 ## Data store limitations

-Pipedream Data Stores are currently in Preview and are subject to change.
+Pipedream Data Stores are currently in Beta and are subject to change.

 Data Stores are only currently available in [Node.js](/code/nodejs/using-data-stores/) and [Python](/code/python/using-data-stores/) code steps.
 They are not yet available in other languages like [Bash](/code/bash/) or [Go](/code/go/).